it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/asset_management.rst

    * This inventory will contain sensitive security information that should not be shared with untrusted parties.

 #.
 Investigate unknown assets discovered during the inventory process.
 Remove assets that should not be attached to the network.
 This includes both hardware and software assets.
+#.
+Properly dispose of assets, including shredding paper assets, wiping software assets, and decommissioning hardware assets.
+Follow all relevant laws for retaining and disposing of all assets.

+   * Both `NIST <https://csrc.nist.gov/publications/detail/sp/800-88/rev-1/final>`_ and the `EAC <https://www.eac.gov/sites/default/files/Grants/Disposal_Sale_Destruction_Voting-Equipment_V2.pdf>`_ have extensive guidance on IT asset sanitation and disposal.

 .. _asset-management-maturity-two-three: